← Back to all posts

 Notify employer, plan departureMonth 0Give notice, request experience letter

-HausArzt + GesundheitsamtMonth 1–2Medical exams, get approval
+HausArzt + GesundheitsamtMonth 1–2Medical exams, get approval; budget for specialist referrals

 Führungszeugnis + ApostilleMonth 1–2Apply at Bürgerbüro, send to OLG